The-CodeINN/sabi-mate/README.md

 **SabiMate** no be just assistant – na your **OG wey sabi!**
 Plug in, vibe with am, and make we dey chop knowledge together!

----

-Let me know if you want a GitHub-style markdown version or you want to turn this into a website splash page too.
-We go run am 😎